camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 - Access to your preferred code editor or IDE
 - [OpenJDK 21+](https://openjdk.org/install/)
-- [Camunda 8 Desktop Modeler](https://camunda.com/download/modeler/) and [Camunda 8 Run<br/>](https://camunda.com/download/modeler/)_If you've already signed up for a Self-Managed account, you can find the download links in your welcome email._
+- Camunda 8 Desktop Modeler and Camunda 8 Run

 :::note
 After installing OpenJDK, ensure `JAVA_HOME` is set by running `java -version` in a **new** terminal.